hai-peng-wang/bom-schema/doc/schema.md

 A coordinate variable a one-dimensional variable with the same name as its dimension [e.g., time(time) ], and it is defined as a numeric data type with values that are ordered monotonically.
-An auxillary coordinate is a variable that contains coordinate data, but unlike coordinate variables, there is no relationship between the name of an auxiliary coordinate variable and the name(s) of its dimension(s).
+An auxiliary coordinate is a variable that contains coordinate data, but unlike coordinate variables, there is no relationship between the name of an auxiliary coordinate variable and the name(s) of its dimension(s).